waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Navigation & Traversal Rules
 - **Defeated Trainers as Obstacles:** Defeated trainers act as impassable walls.
 - **Pikachu Movement:** Pikachu is a walkable object.
-If Pikachu is directly adjacent in the direction of movement, the first button press will only turn to face it.
+If Pikachu is directly adjacent in the direction of movement, and you are not already facing it, the first button press will only turn to face it.
 A second press is needed to move onto its tile.

 ### New Battle Mechanics Discovered
 - **'No Will to Fight' Mechanic:** A Pokémon with very low HP may refuse to be switched into battle.